lal3lu03/PockNet/README.md

 - `docs/REFERENCES_P2RANK.md` carries the textual provenance statement cited in `tex/master_thesis/03-methodology.tex` and Appendix~\ref{app:release-ledger},
   ensuring the post-processing stage keeps the original credit trail intact.

 ---

+## License

+Apache License 2.0 — see `LICENSE` for full terms.
+Include the copyright and LICENSE notice when redistributing or modifying the code.

+---

+## Acknowledgements

+Supervised by Univ.
+Prof. Mag.
+Dr. Günter Klambauer and Florian Sestak, MSc.

+---